gradio-app/gradio/guides/06_other_tutorials/setting_up_a_gradio_demo_for_maximum_performance.md

 While setting a batch is conceptually similar to having workers process requests in parallel, it is often *faster* than setting the `concurrency_count` for deep learning models.
 The downside is that you might need to adapt your function a little bit to accept batches of samples instead of individual samples.

-Here's an example of a saimple function that does *not* accept a batch of inputs -- it processes a single input at a time:
+Here's an example of a function that does *not* accept a batch of inputs -- it processes a single input at a time:

 ```py
 import time